alexandrapricop/Fitnfy/README.md

-# FrontEnd1
-Front-End project no.1
-This is my first completed front-end project on github.
+# Fitnify - gym landing page

 This is a landing page for a gym.

-What I used: HTML, CSS, JavaScript
+This is my first website and I realised it to develope and improve my HTML, CSS and Javascript skills